evkx/evkx.github.io/content/models/nio/el7/EL7/rangeandconsumption.md

 ---
 title: Nio EL7 range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for Nio EL7.
+description: "Here you find all details about range and consumption for Nio EL7."
 weight: 9
 hidden: true
 ---